-Travelling with her parents, she captured everything from the most famous south coast attractions to the smaller, quirkier aspects of Iceland: horses, glaciers, geothermal steam, 'hidden' swimming pools and waterfalls, Icelandic design, cosy Reykjavik cafes and rustic farmhouses.
+Travelling with her parents, she captured everything from the most famous south coast attractions to the smaller, quirkier aspects of Iceland: horses, glaciers, geothermal steam, hidden swimming pools, Icelandic design, cosy Reykjavik cafes and rustic farmhouses.

-Wanting to know more about her travel story, we caught up with Lily for a little Q&A.
+Wanting to know more about her travel story, we caught up with Lily for a little Q&A below.

 What inspired you to visit Iceland?

-I had always been interested in traveling somewhere with a lot of cliffs, mountains, grass, rocks and water.
-That combination of natural elements are great.
+I had always been interested in travelling somewhere with a lot of cliffs, mountains, grass, rocks and water.
+That combination of natural elements is great.
 Seeing the images of Iceland and how well the country preserves nature made me really want to go see what it had to offer.